Qantas raising fares to tackle high fuel cost

-Domestic fares and international fuel surcharge will increase by between A$7 and A$30 a ticket depending on the sector, Qantas (QAN.AX) said in a statement.
+Domestic fares and international fuel surcharge will increase by between A$7 and A$30 ($7.2 to $30.1) a ticket depending on the sector, Qantas said in a statement.
 Domestic fares will go up on April 5 and international fuel surcharges on April 12, the airline said.

 Jet fuel is the largest operational cost for an airline and fuel prices quoting at the highest level in nearly 3 years has forced airlines to raise fares to protect profits.